 Students may take any available course in the undergraduate catalog for which they are qualified, except those in medicine and veterinary medicine.
 Mathematics and Computer Science students should be aware that level 3 and 4 courses in these disciplines are not available during Semester 1.

 Academics & Support

 The academic system at Glasgow is different than what students find at Boston College.
 Student must take a full course load of 60 Scottish credits (three to four classes).
-Courses or modules are less structured than courses at Boston College.
-Students are expected to do much more independent reading.
+Students are not restricted to one academic department.
+Students may take courses across disciplines, provided they have met the prerequisites.
+Courses, or modules, are less structured than courses at Boston College.
+Students are expected to conduct more independent reading and research.